Meeting Time: January 25, 2022 at 2:30pm MST

 • Default_avatar

-Serena Unrein over 2 years ago
+Serena Unrein almost 3 years ago

 The Arizona Partnership for Healthy Communities believes all communities should be healthy places to live and thus supports the Road Safety Action Plan and Vision Zero resolution.
 These policies will improve community health by ensuring that all users - regardless of mode - are able to safely access streets, and they will allow the City of Phoenix to choose solutions that work best for our street transportation system.
 They also will help Phoenix compete for new federal infrastructure dollars.